eleanorcampbell1/InventoryGUI/README.md

-# My Personal Project
+# Department Store App
 ### by Eleanor Campbell

-## Department Store App
+*An assignment from my Software Construction course.*

 This application is inspired by the time I spent working in a department store and the negative effect I found its lack of an efficient price-checking system had on a customer's check out speed.
 Rather than relying on an employee searching the store for any item of similarity, the Department Store App seeks to facilitate price-checking through the use of an inventory.

-With this application, cashiers would be able to *easily* price-check an item using its attributes and obtain a price within a minute.
+With this application, cashiers would be able to easily price-check an item using its attributes and obtain a price within a minute.
 Its inventory feature will build a database of items to compare to, which employees would also be able to isolate, add and delete items from.

+An assignment from my Software Construction course.

 ## User Stories
 - As a user, I want to be able to price-check an item.